Commitment to championing

 Drawing on the power of outsider art to transcend borders—those drawn on maps as well as those existing only in our minds—Intuit is committed to serving as a safe place of open and inclusive inquiry and discussion.
 For more than 25 years, we have brought the perspectives of outsider artists to a public hungry for authentic work, made by artists who have created extraordinary beauty from the simplest materials.
 These artists have realized their personal vision with the aid of few resources, often while facing systemic poverty and discrimination.
 We honor their courage and reassert our solidarity with all those who recognize that our deepest strength lies embedded within our differences.
 Rarely in recent memory has art been so necessary to us all, simply because it allows us to see beyond appearances.
 We invite everyone through our doors to enjoy artwork whose creation embodies our collective search for what it means to be human, overcoming boundaries based on religion, race, ethnic origin, gender, socioeconomic status, orientation, and physical or mental ability.

-In 2007, Intuit recognized Lonnie Holley as the museum’s first artist in residence, and in 2020, Holley will receive Intuit’s Visionary Award.
-Lonnie Holley is the second artist to be selected for this award, which celebrates an individual who has made a significant contribution to the outsider art field; Mr. Imagination was the first artist recipient in 2009.
+In 2007, Intuit recognized Lonnie Holley as the museum’s first artist in residence, and in 2020, Holley accepted the Visionary Award at our annual Visionary Ball.
+Lonnie Holley is the second artist to receive this award, which celebrates an individual who has made a significant contribution to the field of outsider art; Mr. Imagination was the first artist recipient in 2009.

 In 2016, in celebration of our 25th anniversary, Intuit presented Post Black Folk Art in America, 1930-1980-2016, curated by Faheem Majeed, in recognition of the exhibition, Black Folk Art in America, 1930-1980, that had, arguably, the most impact on the field of American outsider art.